Discover the Meaning of the Turkish Evil Eye

 The traditional method of making a Turkish Eye involves a skilled glassblower heating glass to a molten state and then shaping it into the distinctive eye design.
 The process requires precision and expertise, ensuring that each piece is crafted to perfection.
 The blue color is achieved by adding cobalt oxide to the glass, giving it its vibrant hue.

-The Turkish Eye in Art and Architecture
+The Turkish Evil Eye in Art and Architecture

 Beyond personal accessories, the Turkish Eye has found its way into Turkish art and architecture.
 Many buildings in Turkey feature the Nazar Boncuğu as a decorative element, believed to protect the structure and its inhabitants.
 Additionally, Turkish pottery and textiles often incorporate the eye symbol, blending aesthetic beauty with protective symbolism.